Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

 There are two ways that a field can be required.
 The best way to control this is through the workflow.
 This controls what fields are required, not required, disabled/read only, or hidden.

 ### Workflow
 The below works for any artifact that has a workflow.
-Below we changing the Incident workflow
+Below we are changing the Incident workflow

 1. Find the template that your product is using
 2. As a template administrator go to Template Administration > Incidents > Workflows